ViliusDevX/Frontend-Projects/README.md

 ## 🚀 Let's Connect

-I’m a student at **TECHIN**, learning and building projects in web development.
+I'm a student at **TECHIN**, learning and building projects in web development.
 If you have suggestions, feedback, or collaboration ideas, feel free to reach out💬